westmarchjournal/website/articles/4/4/convicted.md

 ---
-title: 'Convicted (In Response to William Ernest Henley)'
+title: "Convicted (In Response to William Ernest Henley)"
 name: Terra
 surname: Miller
 authordescription: "Terra is a junior International Business major and Creative Writing minor at Palm Beach Atlantic University."